Hampshire to benefit from new rules on selling energy

 “Against a backdrop of increasing pressure to reduce carbon emissions whilst satisfying our need for energy, there will be a greater focus on the development and construction of new facilities.
 Having the ability to sell our own generated electricity – instead of through an energy supply company – would really help us to invest in cleaner and more efficient generation technologies.
 The benefits for Hampshire include ensuring energy security and reducing our vulnerability to future price increases.”

-Secretary of State and MP for Eastleigh Chris Huhne said:
+Secretary of State and MP for Eastleigh The Rt Hon Chris Huhne MP said:

 “For too long, Whitehall’s dogmatic reliance on ‘big’ energy has stood in the way of the vast potential role of local authorities in the UK’s green energy revolution.